whitesm2000/simple-gmail-notes.chrome/doc/README.md

 - No tracking code is added.

-- See the extension website for the source code repository.
+- See the project repository for the source code.

-- Integrate with [Simple Mobile CRM](https://mobilecrm.io) (require extra sign in)
+- Optional mobile integration requires a separate companion service (additional sign-in may apply)

 **Dependencies (included in source code)**